relnod/calcgo/README.md

 ## Grammar

 ### Lexer:
-The lexer accepts the language L(G), where G is the following deterministic contextfree grammar:
+The lexer accepts the language L(G), where G is the following grammar:

 G = (N,T,P,S)